Wolfe Research slashes price target on Chewy Inc. [CHWY] – find out why.

 Chewy, Inc. (NYSE: CHWY) (“Chewy”), a trusted destination for pet parents and partners everywhere, has released its financial results for the third quarter of fiscal year 2022 ended October 30, 2022, and posted a letter to its shareholders on its investor relations website at https://investor.chewy.com.

-The stocks have a year to date performance of -30.13 percent and weekly performance of -3.85 percent.
-The stock has been moved at 12.41 percent over the last six months.
-The stock has performed -0.46 percent around the most recent 30 days and changed 30.38 percent over the most recent 3-months.

-If compared to the average trading volume of 3.94M shares, CHWY reached to a volume of 2628902 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 3.84M shares, CHWY reached a trading volume of 3114488 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Wolfe Research have made an estimate for Chewy Inc. shares, keeping their opinion on the stock as Peer Perform, with their previous recommendation back on December 07, 2022.
 While these analysts kept the previous recommendation, MoffettNathanson raised their target price to Market Perform.
 The new note on the price target was released on November 15, 2022, representing the official price target for Chewy Inc. stock.
 Previously, the target price had yet another raise to $42, while Oppenheimer analysts kept a Outperform rating on CHWY stock.